 Are you a design nerd?
 Or a developer learning a bit of designing in between?
-Well, for your learning, practice, and even to make projects you will need some tools and resources to kick off your side-hustle in design.
+Well, for your learning, practice, and even to make projects you will need some tools and resources to kick off your side hustle in design.
+Here we are going to see the best Design Resources which will be useful for your web design project.

 Here, we present the 60 best design-only resources you need to start being creative.
 You will find something unique, from new illustration websites to color-based tools you need to try.

-- GIPHY: Probably one of the most popular websites to find, create, and serving over 1 billion GIFs a day!
+- GIPHY: Probably one of the most popular websites to find, create, and serve over 1 billion GIFs a day!

 - Tenor: One of the biggest competitors of GIPHY with a less crowded interface.
 Simple but with a tonne of content.